-- 15.14 Under paragraph 6.389 of the Specification, detailed assessment proceedings are deemed to be proceedings to which the legal aid certificate relates, whether or not it has been revoked or withdrawn.
+- 15.14 Under paragraph 6.38 of the Specification, detailed assessment proceedings are deemed to be proceedings to which the legal aid certificate relates, whether or not it has been revoked or withdrawn.
 The costs are, therefore, to be paid under legal aid unless the court orders otherwise.
 The conducting providers may prepare and attend on a detailed assessment where necessary without requiring any amendment to the legal aid certificate.
-This work is remunerated on an hourly rate basis at the same rates and subject to reasonableness in the same way as other preparation and (where relevant) advocacy. - 15.15 Under Paragraph 6.3940 of the Specification, any such costs claimed in respect of an inter partes assessment will be set off against any inter partes costs recovered in the case as a whole.
-This is subject to the limited exception of those costs properly falling

-- within the definition of legal aid only costs at Paragraphs $6.5\underline{01}$ (b) or (c) of the Specification. - 15.16 The costs of the detailed assessment proceedings do not form part of the statutory charge (nor those costs to which the legally aided client may be required to pay a contribution).
-This does not include the costs of drawing up the bill. - 15.17 Detailed assessment proceedings commence with the filing of a Request for Detailed Assessment or, if earlier, the service of Notice of Commencement.
+This work is remunerated on an hourly rate basis at the same rates and subject to reasonableness in the same way as other preparation and (where relevant) advocacy. - 15.15 Under Paragraph 6.39 of the Specification, any such costs claimed in respect of an inter partes assessment will be set off against any inter partes costs recovered in the case as a whole.
+This is subject to the limited exception of those costs properly falling within the definition of legal aid only costs at Paragraphs 6.50 (b) or (c) of the Specification. - 15.16 The costs of the detailed assessment proceedings do not form part of the statutory charge (nor those costs to which the legally aided client may be required to pay a contribution).
+This exclusion, however, does not include the costs of drawing up the bill. - 15.17 Detailed assessment proceedings commence with the filing of a Request for Detailed Assessment or, if earlier, the service of Notice of Commencement.
 Included in the costs of detailed assessment proceedings are the work in preparing the Request or Notice; (where applicable) considering points of dispute and preparation of replies; court fees; the costs of attendance on the detailed assessment; time spent checking any provisional assessment; or completing the legal aid assessment certificate.
 However, the costs allowable for completion of the Claim1, Claim 1A or Claim2 do not fall within the costs of detailed assessment. - 15.18 More generally, there is no provision allowing the costs of an assessment by the Agency to be claimed under the legal aid certificate.
 Allowance is made for the costs of the Claim1, Claim 1A and Claim2 as constituting bill preparation.
-No time may be claimed under the legal aid certificate for appeals against assessments by the Agency. - 15.19 Particular issues of reasonableness of costs incurred will arise if a bill is prepared for detailed assessment by the court in a family case on the basis that the profit costs exceed the relevant escape fee threshold, but the court assesses these costs below that threshold, such that the Standard or Graduated Fee is payable instead.
-If the bill is reduced to such an extent that it was not reasonable for the provider to seek to claim an escape fee, the cost of preparing the bill for detailed assessment will be disallowed as being themselves unreasonable. - 15.20 In Standard or Graduated Fee cases the costs of detailed assessment proceedings fall outside the relevant fee (which covers costs incurred under the certificate at first instance).
-Therefore, such costs may, so far as reasonable, be claimed in addition to the Standard or Graduated Fee but are never relevant in determining whether a case escapes from that fee. - 15.21 The allowance for checking a provisional assessment can only be granted in the event that a provisional assessment has been made of the substantive costs.
+No time may be claimed under the legal aid certificate for appeals against assessments by the Agency. - 15.19 In Standard or Graduated Fee cases the costs of detailed assessment proceedings fall outside the relevant fee (which covers costs incurred under the certificate at first instance).
+Therefore, such costs may, so far as reasonable, be claimed in addition to the Standard or Graduated Fee but are never relevant in determining whether a case escapes from that fee. - 15.20 The allowance for checking a provisional assessment can only be granted in the event that a provisional assessment (i.e. a reduction) has been made of the substantive costs.
 If a claim for checking a provisional assessment is included in a bill for assessment it will not be payable if the costs are allowed as claimed.
 This work is allowable only on the basis that the provider is giving consideration as to whether to request a full detailed assessment hearing.
 No allowance is payable in respect of checking an assessment by the Agency since no payment is allowable in respect of such assessments generally.